-The Front Page: Is NZ ready for what living with Covid means?
+The Front Page: What's really going on with our Covid response?
+Deaths, political fallout and what living with virus means

 He says that living with Covid ultimately means coming to terms with the deaths of hundreds of people as the Omicron wave runs its full course.

-"The current modelling [estimates] fatalities as somewhere between 250 and 300," Cheng said.
+"The current modelling [estimates] fatalities as somewhere between 250 and 300," Cheng says.

-"Currently they're at about 100, and the peak has already hit Auckland, but it is still yet to peak in other parts of the country.
+"The peak has already hit Auckland, but it is still yet to peak in other parts of the country.

 "We've also seen overseas that older populations are impacted more the longer the outbreak continues.
 So the latest model actually accounts for the virus moving among older populations more.
 If that happens more than anticipated, then there'll probably be more fatalities than expected."

-Months into the Omicron outbreak, more than a thousand people in the United States are still dying every day and across Europe infection numbers have hit fresh highs.
+Months into the Omicron outbreak, more than a thousand people in the United States are dying every day and across Europe infection numbers have hit fresh highs.

 Covid infection and death modelling is, of course, a continuously evolving beast, contingent on a number of assumptions and factors that can change as an outbreak progresses.
 This contributed to Covid-19 Minister Chris Hipkins comparing them to weather reports in an appearance on the Mike Hosking breakfast show earlier this year.